Donald Edmond Pelotte: Coadjutor Bishop and Bishop of Gallup

-On February 24, 1986, Pope John Paul II named Pelotte as coadjutor bishop of Gallup; he was consecrated at the Red Rock State Park Arena near Sedona, Arizona, on May 6, 1986 by Archbishop Robert Fortune Sanchez.
+On February 24, 1986, Pope John Paul II named Pelotte as coadjutor bishop of Gallup; he was consecrated at the Red Rock State Park Arena near Gallup on May 6, 1986 by Archbishop Robert Fortune Sanchez.
 Upon the retirement of Jerome J. Hastrich, then bishop of Gallup, on March 31, 1990, Pelotte automatically replaced him.

 From 1986 to 2008, Pelotte also served as the episcopal moderator of the Tekakwitha Conference, an association of Native American and First Nation Catholics.
 In 1992, Pelotte walked out of the Tekawitha annual meeting.
 This was in response to a dissident group within the conference that accused the Catholic Church of ignoring Native American rituals.

-Pelotte is also the only known Catholic bishop to have ordained his own twin brother.
-Pelotte ordained Dana F. Pelotte to the priesthood, on September 4, 1999, in Waterville.
+Pelotte is also the only known Catholic bishop to have ordained his own twin brother to the priesthood.
+He ordained Dana F. Pelotte on September 4, 1999, in Waterville.

 On July 23, 2007, Pelotte suffered a traumatic brain injury at his Gallup home.
 According to chancery officials and a police report, Pelotte said that he fell down his stairs.
 He was hospitalized at John C. Lincoln Hospital in Phoenix, Arizona, spending some time in the intensive care unit.

-On January 3, 2008, Pope Benedict XVI appointed Thomas J. Olmsted, the bishop of Phoenix, as apostolic administrator sede plena of Gallup, and granted Pelotte a one-year leave of absence to continue his recovery.
+On January 3, 2008, Pope Benedict XVI appointed Thomas Olmsted, the bishop of Phoenix, as apostolic administrator sede plena of Gallup, and granted Pelotte a one-year leave of absence to continue his recovery.
 One year later, after seeing pictures of himself from the Emergency Department, Pelotte said he was no longer sure that his injuries were the result of a fall.
 This statement fueled speculation that his injuries came from being assaulted.